smallintro/spring-restful-app/README.md

-# Spring Boot Demo application
+## Spring Boot Demo application

->Defect Manager is to manage (Get, Post, Put and Delete) defects.
+- Defect Manager is to manage defects (CRUD operations).
->User can Export and Import the Defect Sheet.
+- User can Export and Import the Defect Sheet.